Military Science and Leadership

 Basic military science courses are open to all students regardless of whether or not they intend to seek an Army commission.
 There is no military obligation incurred by enrolling in any of the basic courses.

 There are many activities sponsored by the Nanook Battalion.
 The ROTC Color Guard team opens UAF hockey, basketball and other sporting and community events.
 They provide a recognized trained and dedicated guard for the national colors during the national anthem and opening ceremony.
-The Ranger Challenge team represents the Nanook Battalion and UAF in an annual military skill-based competition in Hawaii.
-The Nanook Battalion has a complete set of match grade rifles and pistols for marksmanship training.
-Army training such as Airborne School, Air Assault School, Northern Warfare Training and Mountaineering School are also offered to students.
+The Ranger Challenge team represents the Nanook Battalion and UAF in an annual military skill-based competition in Oregon.
+Army training such as Airborne School, Air Assault School, Northern Warfare Training and Mountaineering School are also offered to eligible students.

 At an annual UAF ceremony, awards are presented for outstanding academic, athletic and leadership achievement, as well as excellence in ROTC skills.